yardenadi24/AnubisEdr/README.md

 Fun project for educational reasons.

 This project attempts to create an
-Endpoint detection prevention progam fo Windows.
+Endpoint detection response (EDR) progam fo Windows.
 Currently focusing on x64, Windows 10+

 In this project we implement as part of the EDR: